Types of Communication: Definition, Examples, Benefits for the Workplace

 At work, people typically communicate face-to-face (verbally), in writing (using email, messaging tools like Slack or project management tools like Trello), using images (like graphs and pictures on presentations) and non-verbally.

-Which Types of Communication Work Best?
+Which Type of Communication Works Best?

 Company leaders, HR teams and managers should take every opportunity to improve their team’s communication effectiveness through training, coaching and sharing knowledge and best practice.